openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 (2.5) The HTTPS GET response returns the Request Object containing Authorization Request parameters.
 It especially contains a Presentation Definition as defined in [@!DIF.PresentationExchange] that describes the requirements of the Credential(s) that the Verifier is requesting to be presented.
 Such requirements could include what type of Credential(s), in what format(s), which individual Claims within those Credential(s) (Selective Disclosure), etc. The Wallet processes the Request Object and determines what Credentials are available matching the Verifier's request.
 The Wallet also authenticates the End-User and gathers her consent to present the requested Credentials.

 (3) The Wallet prepares presentation of the Verifiable Credential(s) that the End-User has consented to.
-It then sends to the Verifier an Autorization Response where the Verifiable Presentation(s) are contained in the `vp_token` parameter.
+It then sends to the Verifier an Authorization Response where the Verifiable Presentation(s) are contained in the `vp_token` parameter.

 # Scope